lbl-srg/obc/specification/source/cdl.rst

 Translation of an extension block to json must reproduce the following:

  -  All public parameters, inputs and outputs.
- -  A Functional Mockup Unit for Model Exchange version 2.0, with the file name being the full class name and the extension being ``.fmu``.
+ -  A Functional Mockup Unit for Model Exchange or for Co-simulation, version 2.0, with the file name being the full class name and the extension being ``.fmu``.

 .. note:: With OpenModelica 1.20.0, a Functional Mockup Unit for Model Exchange 2.0 of an extension block